 As a result, a safe temperature for cats indoors starts at around 50 degrees Fahrenheit.
-Keep in mind that just because that temperature is safe doesn’t mean that your cat will be comfortable.
-Instead, most cats will find 70 degrees a much more enjoyable temperature.
+Keep in mind though just because that temperature is safe doesn’t mean your cat will be comfortable.
+Instead, most cats will find 70 degrees Fahrenheit much more enjoyable.

 If your cat has been exposed to particularly low temperatures — for example, if he’s been outside — you might notice additional signs like shivering.
-Your cat’s paws, ears, and tail might feel cold to the touch, and his pupils might be dilated.
-A cat who is too cold might exhibit slow, shallow breathing and appear weak or lethargic.
+Your cat’s paws, ears, and tail could also feel cold to the touch, and his pupils may dilate.
+A kitty who is way too cold might exhibit slow, shallow breathing and appear weak or lethargic.

-If you notice any of these more severe signs in your cat, he needs immediate veterinary treatment.
+Any of these more severe signs mean a trip to the veterinary is essential.
 Take your cat to your vet or local emergency clinic to be treated right away.

-One of the best ways to keep your cat warm is to keep your house warm.
+The best way to keep your cat warm is to keep your house warm.
 That said, there are additional techniques you can use to ensure your cat stays cozy all winter long.

-Start by checking that your heating system is both accurate and reliable.
-Consider investing in a thermometer so you can monitor the temperature of each room.
+Step 1: Check your heating system.
+You need it to be both accurate and reliable.
 If you’re going to be away from home for a long period, ask a friend or neighbor to stop in and make sure your heat stays functional.

-If you have zoned heating in your home, pay attention to the rooms where your cat spends the most time.
-You can set those rooms to a warmer temperature while leaving the rest of the house cooler, letting you save energy (and money) while keeping your cat warm and content.
+Step 2: Pay extra attention to his favorite rooms.
+If you have zoned heating in your home, check the rooms where your cat spends the most time.
+You can set those to a warmer temp and leave the rest of the house cooler, letting you save energy (and money) while keeping your cat warm and content.

-Make sure you’re feeding your cat a nutritious diet that meets his needs.
-With the right nutrition, your cat will be able to grow a thick winter coat that can help him to stay warm.
+Step 3: Feed him well.
+Make sure your cat eats a nutritious diet that meets his needs.
+With the right vitamins, your furry friend will be able to grow a thick winter coat that can help him to stay warm.

-Give your cat a cozy spot to sleep by placing a soft blanket in a warm area of the house, like in a sunny window or by a heater.
-Always use pet gates or other structures to block off heaters and furnaces, which can create a fire hazard.
+Step 4: Find him a nice spot.
+Give your cat a cozy place to sleep by putting a soft blanket in a warm area of the house, like in a sunny window or by a heater.
+Always use pet gates or other structures to block off heaters and furnaces, so he doesn't hurt himself.

-You also can invest in a pet bed for your cat.
-There are many enclosed cat beds that create cozy spots.
+Step 5: Invest in a pet bed for your cat.
 To keep your cat extra-warm, consider getting a heated cat bed.
 These beds can be plugged in and create a continuous source of warmth, which is particularly helpful for older cats or for cats dealing with arthritis.
-Alternatively, consider investing in heating discs you can warm up in the microwave.
-You can place these discs under your cat’s bed or blanket, but you’ll need to be available to reheat them throughout the day or night.

 Most indoor cats do just fine in the winter without extra care, but any cat will appreciate your taking the time to make him an extra warm spot to sleep.
-Definitely keep an eye on your cat’s behavior during the winter.
+Definitely keep an eye on your pet’s behavior during the winter.
 If you notice him curling up more tightly or seeking out a spot on your lap, you might need to think about turning up the heat in your home or finding other ways to keep your cat warm.
-If your cat seems to be unusually cold despite a warmer house temperature, consider taking him to the vet to get him checked out.
+An unusually cold cat in a warm house needs to go to the vet for a visit and see if something else is going on.